-The Vizsla and the Rhodesian Ridgeback are both strikingly beautiful dogs who both have a lot of personality packed into their red and rusty canine bodies, however, while they both look different from one another, it is their temperament that really sets them apart from one another.
+The Vizsla and the Rhodesian Ridgeback are strikingly beautiful dogs with prominent personalities packed into their red and rusty canine bodies.
+There are several differences between these breeds, the Vizsla vs. Rhodesian Ridgeback.
+However, while they both look different from one another, it is their temperament that truly sets them apart.

 While the Rhodesian Ridgeback is stubborn and better suited to the more experienced dog owner, it is the Vizsla that is the most energetic and demanding out of the two breeds, and he needs to be placed with a very active family who can also spend a lot of time with him.

-So, before you decide which pooch you prefer based on their size and looks, you might want to pay a bit more attention to his temperament and exercise needs, so let’s take a closer look at them both.
+Before you decide which pooch you prefer based on their size and looks, you might want to pay a bit more attention to temperament and exercise needs.
+Let’s take a closer look at both beautiful breeds.

 In order to understand these dog breeds and what they may be like in the family home, it is important to gain an understanding of their history and what they were purposefully bred for.
 The Vizsla and the Ridgeback were bred for very different purposes, so let’s dive in and compare each breed.

-Also commonly known as the Hungarian Pointer, the Vizsla was originally refined by the Hungarian state who bred him to be an agile and relentless hunter, who was seriously obedient and loyal.
-He hunted game and other small mammals, and his incredibly high prey drive is still an attribute that he still retains to this day, and he is one of many canines found in the Sporting Group.
+Also commonly known as the Hungarian Pointer, the Hungarian state originally refined the Vizsla.
+They bred him to be an agile and relentless hunter who was seriously obedient and loyal.
+He hunted game and other small mammals.
+His incredibly high prey drive is an attribute that he retains to this day.
+The Vizsla is one of many canines in the Sporting Group.

-Outside of Hungary and the surrounding countries, he is now more commonly found in family homes as well as being a service dog, and he also found himself working at Ground Zero after the 2001 New York terrorist attacks, which is why he is commonly referred to as the versatile Vizsla.
+Outside of Hungary and the surrounding countries, he is now more commonly found in family homes as well as being a service dog.
+He also found himself working at Ground Zero after the 2001 New York terrorist attacks, which is why he is commonly referred to as the versatile Vizsla.

-The first Vizsla arrived in America in the 1950s after an American State Department worker snuck him out of communist Hungary, and ever since then he has increased in popularity.
-In 2019, the Vizsla is ranked as the 31st most popular dog breed by the American Kennel Club (AKC).
+The first Vizsla arrived in America in the 1950s after an American State Department worker snuck him out of communist Hungary, and ever since then, he has increased in popularity.
+In 2022, the Vizsla was ranked as the 33rd most popular dog breed by the American Kennel Club (AKC).

 The Rhodesian Ridgeback is a newer breed that originates from Rhodesia (now known as Zimbabwe) in South Africa, and he is part of the Hound Group.
 His ancestor, the Khoikhoi, was bred with other African and European dogs, and it was discovered that the offspring with the distinctive ridge was found to possess a unique canine talent in confronting and keeping ferocious lions, leopards, and baboons at bay in order to protect his master.

 The next most visible difference between the two breeds is that the Ridgeback carries his uniquely distinctive ridge on his back, which is why he is called a Ridgeback.
 It is a strip of hair along his spine that faces forward, which is the opposite direction to the rest of his coat.
-Both the Vizsla and the Ridgeback have naturally long tails but the Vizsla’s is commonly docked to 2/3 it’s natural length.
+Both the Vizsla and the Ridgeback have naturally long tails, but the Vizsla’s is commonly docked to 2/3 of its natural length.

-The Vizsla and the Rhodesian Ridgeback are quite different in their temperament too.
-The Vizsla is known as a Velcro dog, in that he never leaves his owner’s side and he is very much desperate for attention, whereas the Ridgeback is known to be a much more independent dog, and while he is profoundly loyal, he is never clingy.
+The Rhodesian Ridgeback vs. Vizsla are quite different in their temperament, too.
+The Vizsla is known as a Velcro dog in that he never leaves his owner’s side and he is very much desperate for attention, whereas the Ridgeback is known to be a much more independent dog, and while he is profoundly loyal, he is never clingy.